nathanthorell/sql-tools/README.md

   - Support for MSSQL and PostgreSQL databases
   - Compare data using custom SQL queries
   - Option to use query files for complex comparisons
+  - Flexible output options: left_only, right_only, common, differences, or all
   - Detailed reporting on differences between datasets

 - **Database Diagram Generator** (`db_diagram`): Generate ERD diagrams from database metadata